-- 9.1 Where it is considered that due to extreme weather conditions or a serious accident a route has been rendered unsafe to use, the Police will be consulted by the Winter Supervisor (Roads).
-The decision to close a route will lie with the Police. - 9.2 The Winter Supervisor (Roads) shall ensure that appropriate measures have been taken to redirect traffic and that necessary signs are put in place.
-He will inform the Winter Controller who in turn will contact the Service Manager (Roads) and also adjoining Councils if the road affected is a through route.
+- 9.1 Where it is considered that due to extreme weather conditions or a serious accident a route has been rendered unsafe to use, the Police will be consulted by the Winter Supervisor and the road closed - 9.2 The Winter Supervisor shall ensure that appropriate measures have been taken to redirect traffic and that necessary signs are put in place.
+They will inform the Winter Controller who in turn will contact the Service Manager (Roads & Transportation) and also adjoining Councils if the road affected is a through route.